geopython/diving-into-pygeoapi/workshop/content/docs/setup.md

 * On Windows we recommend using the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl) (WSL) as it also provides a powerful (Bash) command line and has optimal integration with Docker
 * On Mac, if you are using [Homebrew](https://brew.sh), consider (as the author has) using the [brew Docker formula](https://formulae.brew.sh/formula/Docker)
-* On MacOS Monterey, there is an issue with the port 5000 that is already used and therefore conflicting to the default one used by pygeoapi.
-If you are facing with this error `OSError: [Errno 48] Address already in use` then you need to can disable the *Airplay Receiver* from `System Preference->Sharing` of your MacOS (detailed description in this blog [post](https://progressstory.com/tech/port-5000-already-in-use-macos-monterey-issue/)).
+* On Mac OSX Monterey and later, there may be an issue with local port 5000 already in use, therefore conflicting with the default one used by the pygeoapi container.
+If you see this error `OSError: [Errno 48] Address already in use`, you need to disable the *Airplay Receiver*.
+Go to `System Settings | Sharing` or like in Sonoma type 'airplay' in the search box.
+See [this image](assets/images/macosx-airplay-disable.png) for Sonoma.
+Also a detailed description in [this blog post](https://progressstory.com/tech/port-5000-already-in-use-macos-monterey-issue/).
 * On Linux, you can choose the relevant installer for your platform.
-You can also use Virtualbox with a Ubuntu image or use a cloud VM
+You can also use Virtualbox with a Ubuntu Image or use a cloud VM
 * Docker Desktop includes a graphical user interface with some interesting options.
 You can see logs and information about running containers, open their service in a browser or even open a terminal inside the container

 If all goes well, you should be able to run Docker from the command line as follows: [^2]